 Motorcycle accidents can be dangerous and exact a heavy toll on everyone involved.
 If you’re involved in a New York motorcycle accident, either as a defendant or claimant, you need to know about the laws regarding these types of incidents, and all the options available to you before moving forward.
 Even in seemingly clear-cut cases, motorcyclists pressing claims often face stiff resistance from defendants.

 New York Motorcycle Laws

 New York state has a no-fault law for any car accident.
-This means that insurance companies pay for all lost earnings, incidental costs, and medical expenses from car accidents.
+This means that insurance companies must pay for all lost earnings, incidental costs, and medical expenses directly relating to car accidents.
 However, this law does not apply to motorcycle accidents.
 This is because many states, including New York, see motorcycles as inherently more dangerous than regular automobiles.

-As a result, all motorcyclists need to carry their own private insurance anytime they ride.
+As a result, all motorcyclists are required to carry their own private insurance anytime they ride.
 This will protect them from having to pay out-of-pocket for any exorbitant medical expenses.
 That being said, New York state law does make a few allowances for motorcycle riders.

 An example of this is that motorcycle riders in New York aren’t subject to the serious injury threshold that automobile drivers are.
 The serious injury threshold was written to prevent New York drivers from making claims or proceeding with a lawsuit when they don’t have serious injuries.

 But motorcyclists being exempt from this threshold means that they can press claims whenever they are injured, even if said injuries are minor.
 Similarly, motorcyclists can press a claim even around the no-fault law and threshold.

 Top 5 Causes of Motorcycle Accidents in New York